What Do Beets Taste Like ?

 What are beets?

-Beets grow as round bulbs in the ground with leafy green tops, which are also edible and just as nutritious as the beet itself.
+Beets grow as round bulbs in the ground with leafy green tops, the greens are also edible and just as nutritious as the beet itself.
 Beets are closely related to Swiss chard and quinoa.

-Beets are typically dark red in color.
+Beets are typically dark red.
 They are native to Europe and have been used medicinally in many cultures and as food throughout the years.

 Today, beets are used worldwide in salads, soups, or served on their own.
 In addition to their flavor, beets add vibrant color to many savory dishes.